Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Why I Am Risking Everything To Build Lionsberg In Service Of The Meta Project.md

 ...that we have full authority within... and that we can immediately activate... that is entirely self-governing beyond any existing authority or institution on earth... yet can compliantly interface with will all institutions on earth...

-...and its mythical name I call it by is Lionsberg.
+...and the mythical name I call it by is Lionsberg.

 You have your own Starting Points and groups and things that are within your own immediate sphere of authority and responsibility - let's explore how to bring them into right relationship, and help one another as we each strive to Love and Serve One and All in our own ways.

 What is right relationship between you and me?
 As individuals?

-What is right relationship between Lionsberg and your domains of authority?
+What is right relationship between my domain of authority in Lionsberg and your domains of authority?

 What would I and Lionsberg need to provide for you and your projects to be who you are being called to be at this unique moment in history?

 What help could you use?
 How can I best serve?

 ## A Non-Zero Probability of Systems Collapse

-This starting point of a clearly defined and universal Intention, Vision, Set of Values, [[Total Nested Hierarchy of Goals]], and presence of 100s or groups who are already in motion and willing to gradually align and advance towards greater collaboration comes at the same time that evidence is growing that we face a [[Non-Zero Probability of Systems Collapse]] on multiple fronts, which could easily shatter the existing order.
+This starting point of a clearly defined and universal Intention, Vision, Set of Values, [[Total Nested Hierarchy of Goals]], and presence of hundreds of groups who are already in motion and willing to gradually align and advance towards greater collaboration comes at the same time that evidence is growing that we face a [[Non-Zero Probability of Systems Collapse]] on multiple fronts, which could easily shatter the existing order.

 While a massive number of voices believe the [[Old System]] is so fundamentally broken and corrupted that its collapse is inevitable...